The fall of the Berlin Wall on November 9, 1989, marked not just the dismantling of a barrier, but a victory for freedom itself.

 At the Bornholmer Street checkpoint, Chief Officer Harald Jäger was harangued by the masses waiting to cross the border.
 To make matters worse, Jäger's superiors had ordered him to keep the border crossing closed despite the growing mob of angry citizens.

 According to Jäger's own account, his superiors refused to listen to his explanation of what was happening at the border

 "I shouted down the phone: 'If you don't believe me, then just listen.'
 I took the receiver and held it out of the window," Jäger said in an interview about the night of the border opening.
 Eventually, the scene had grown too much for Jäger and his staff officers to handle.
 He decided to disobey orders and open the gate.

 It didn't take long for the rest of the border security checkpoints to follow.
 Berliners from both sides rejoiced and celebrated the fall of the Berlin Wall with sledgehammers, chisels, and celebratory drinks, hammering happily at the concrete barrier as a gesture of its destruction.

 Crowds scaled the wall and cheered as their Eastern counterparts began to cross through the fallen border while reunited family members embraced and shed tears of relief.

 Although the physical fall of the Berlin Wall can be attributed to a string of unplanned factors that happened overnight, the freedom that it granted East Berliners and Germans as a whole, was a long-fought battle.

-After this look at the destruction of the fall of the Berlin Wall, learn how the Wall became a canvas for astounding artwork.
+After this look at the fall of the Berlin Wall, learn how the Wall became a canvas for astounding artwork.
 Then, take a look at vintage photos that provide a peek into life in East Germany.